Tools, techniques, and initiatives that enable a

 order.
 (Does not include front-end order-entry time or engineering time spent on

 customized configuration of non-standard items.)
+Manufacturing execution systems (MES) -

 Software-based systems that provide a link between